apache/iotdb/docs/SystemDesign/StorageEngine/MergeManager.md

 ## Related code

-* org.apache.iotdb.db.engine.merge.BaseFileSelector
+* org.apache.iotdb.db.engine.compaction.crossSpaceCompaction.BaseFileSelector

     The base class for the file selection process, which specifies the basic framework for selecting files and methods for calculating file memory consumption in different situations.
 All custom file selection strategies need to inherit this class

-* org.apache.iotdb.db.engine.merge.IRecoverMergeTask
+* org.apache.iotdb.db.engine.compaction.crossSpaceCompaction.IRecoverMergeTask

     The interface class of the recover process, which specifies the recoverMerge interface.
 All custom merge recovery strategies must inherit this class.

 In addition, each custom MergeTask needs to inherit the Callable \<void\> interface to ensure that it can be called back

-* org.apache.iotdb.db.engine.merge.manage.MergeContext
+* org.apache.iotdb.db.engine.compaction.crossSpaceCompaction.inplace.manage.MergeContext

     Common context classes in the Merge process

-* org.apache.iotdb.db.engine.merge.manage.MergeManager
+* org.apache.iotdb.db.engine.compaction.crossSpaceCompaction.inplace.manage.MergeManager

     The thread pool class in the Merge process, which manages the operation of multiple merge tasks

-* org.apache.iotdb.db.engine.merge.manage.MergeResource
+* org.apache.iotdb.db.engine.compaction.crossSpaceCompaction.inplace.manage.MergeResource

     Resource class in the Merge process, responsible for managing files, readers, writers, measurement Schemas, modifications, and other resources during the merge process